wangzhenj321/GitHub-Manual/blog/Basic-commands-in-Git.md

 - `git stash pop`

-    Remove a single stashed state from the stash list and apply it on top of the current working tree state, i.e., do the inverse operation of git stash save.
+    Remove a single stashed state from the stash list and apply it on top of the current working tree state, i.e., do the inverse operation of `git stash save`.
 The working directory must match the index.

 - `git stash apply`